 review: Lastolite Ezybox 24×24 softbox

-Until recently I’ve been using a softbox setup with speedlights that is very sturdy, but can take a few minutes to set up.
+Softboxes used on location shoots, need to be easy and quick to set up.
+Ideally they should also be compact.
 Several photographers have recommended I check out the Lastolite Ezybox.
-So I took the plunge, and got the Lastolite Hot Shoe EZYBOX Softbox Kit (24″x24″) (B&H).
+So I took the plunge, and got the Lastolite EZYBOX 24×24″ softbox (affiliate).

-Lastolite has a range of other Softboxes (B&H) as well.
-All just as easy to use.
+Lastolite has a range of other Softboxes as well.
+All just as easy to use, with the Lastolite-specific way of expanding and collapsing.
+There’s a specific way you twist it to collapse it.
+It’s all in the wrists.

 The speedring simply clips into position.
 The setup is very simple, although we’ll have to see how durable it will be.
 The softbox and clamps and speedring all fits into a surprisingly compact zippered bag.